Allegany High School: History

 In the fall of 2018 the doors of the brand new Allegany High School located at 900 Seton Drive on the site of the former Sacred Heart Hospital on Haystack Mountain were opened.
-The new school costed $51 million.
+The new school cost $51 million.

 The “Camper” mascot is a source of much confusion.
 The most widely accepted theory is that Civil War General Lew Wallace and his men began calling the site "Campobello" that during their time here.
 The word Campobello is derived from Latin, meaning "camp of war".